 A Brief Overview of the Diet

-The Evolution Diet ( also known as Zero to Paleo) is revolutionary not because it uses cutting-edge chemistry, but rather because it uses ancient biology.
+The Paleo Family Diet ( also known as Zero to Paleo) is revolutionary not because it uses cutting-edge chemistry, but rather because it uses ancient biology.
 It encourages you to get more in touch with your body and know how it was designed to eat.
 It also encourages you to eat how and when you were meant to eat, not just what you were meant to eat.
 When this happens, you will eat the types of food you would without the influences of culture and regain the ideal weight you may have previously lost.
 This will inevitably lead to a happier, healthier life all around.

-One of the unique aspects of The Evolution Diet is that it is a consistent plan for eating throughout one’s life.
+One of the unique aspects of The Paleo Family Diet is that it is a consistent plan for eating throughout one’s life.
 While most other diets start participants off with a “shock-your-system” introduction followed by eating in moderation, The Evolution Diet calls for one unique, life-long method of eating, which reflects your personal lifestyle and can support you through activity or inactivity.

 The goal is to imitate the diet of natural humans (or, as referred to onward as Natural Man or Nat) in order to fit the diet our bodies have been designed to take in.
 Regardless of how you think our species was designed, we were made to eat certain things and in a certain way.
 Natural Man (without present culture) had been around 500 times longer than Cultural Man and his extremely efficient and excessively caloric foods.
 During that time, our ancestors’ digestive systems were selected to eat based on our surroundings and environment, which varies only slightly outside of the Arctic Circle.